paulMuema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal - converts number from base 10 to base 16
-101-rot13 - encodes and decodes text using the rot13 encryption 102-odd - script that prints every other line from the input starting with the first line
+101-rot13 - encodes and decodes text using the rot13 encryption 102-odd - script that prints every other line from the input starting with the first line 103-water_and_stir - adds two numbers stored in environment variables WATER and STIR and prints the result